This page is about expected jury payouts and settlement amounts for birth injury lawsuits.

 - Fetal Macrosomia

-Example verdicts and settlements do not give you an average or median.
-But they do give you a number of cases that will at least help you better understand the possible range of values for specific types of birth injury cases.
+Example verdicts and settlements do not give you an average birth injury settlement.
+But they do help you better understand the possible range of values for specific types of birth injury cases.

 - 2017, Florida: $3,075,000 Settlement.
 Plaintiff is admitted to the hospital for induction of labor.
 After being admitted, there is a spontaneous rupture of membranes, and the fetal monitor showed decelerations.
 A vacuum is used to assist in the delivery.
 After the baby was delivered, there was a delay in calling the NICU team.
 The baby was later diagnosed with anoxic seizures and hypoxic-ischemic encephalopathy.
 The baby also suffers from spastic CP.
 The plaintiff filed a claim alleging that the failure to timely delivery of the baby and the failure to have a NICU team ready resulted in the brain injury.
 The parties settle for $3,075,000.